Naguib Sawiris: Business career

 The Ora Developers, formerly known as the Gemini Global Development, was launched in 2016.
 The company owns a $2.5 billion global real estate portfolio comprising the Silver Sands mixed-use project in Grenada, Ayia Napa Marina in Cyprus, and the Eighteen luxury residential project in Islamabad, Pakistan.
-In 2023, it was reported that Sawiris is considering an investment in Barrick Gold Corp.'s $7 billion Reko Diq copper-gold project in Pakistan.
+In 2023, it was reported that Sawiris is considering an investment in Barrick Gold Corp's $7 billion Reko Diq copper-gold project in Pakistan.

-On 31 January, 2024, the Iraqi government announced the signing of a contract with Ora Developers to develop the largest residential city in Iraq named “Ali Al-Wardi City”.
-The planned new city, located approximately 25km southeast of Baghdad and spanning a total area of 61 million square meters, includes “120,000 different housing units along with green spaces, urban amenities, and smart city technology to apply cutting-edge standards in sustainability and environmental preservation.”
+On 31 January 2024, the Iraqi government announced the signing of a contract with Ora Developers to develop the largest residential city in Iraq named "Ali Al-Wardi City".
+The planned new city, located approximately 25 km southeast of Baghdad and spanning a total area of 61 e6m2, includes "120,000 different housing units along with green spaces, urban amenities, and smart city technology to apply cutting-edge standards in sustainability and environmental preservation."
 The project is named after the Iraqi intellectual Ali Al-Wardi and aims to reduce population pressure on Baghdad.

-Ora Developers announced that Bayn is ORA’s first project in the UAE.
-It is a new smart and sustainable city being built in Ghantoot, between Abu Dhabi and Dubai.
-Covering 4.8 million square meters, Bayn will offer modern living with a focus on technology, green spaces, and a high-quality lifestyle.

 Gold and mining

 Sawiris made significant moves in the gold and mining sectors in recent years, primarily through his ownership of La Mancha, a mining investment firm.
-His ventures focus on gold exploration and mining, with a particular emphasis on expanding operations in Africa and other global markets.
+Sawiris has invested in gold and mining through La Mancha, including projects in Africa and other regions.
 Sawiris has been involved in acquiring and financing mining assets, aiming to capitalize on the rising value of gold.
 His company has also made strategic investments in gold exploration projects in countries like Canada and Côte d'Ivoire.